uniyalmani/MySQL_Docker-Compose/README.md

 mysql  docker compose file

-commands-> docker-compose build \
+command -> docker-compose build \
-commands -> docker-compose up \
+command -> docker-compose up \

-accessing database from terminal --> docker exec -it mysql_db bash --> this command nevigates you to the terminal of runing database container \
+accessing database from terminal --> docker exec -it mysql bash --> this command nevigates you to the terminal of runing database container \
 for using database mysql -u root -pmyrootpassword. \